petershin/liferay-learn/docs/liferay-cloud/latest/en/troubleshooting/reading-liferay-cloud-service-logs.md

 ### Searching and Filtering Logs

-You can filter logs by [type](#log-types) or by service on the Logs page via drop-down menus.
-If you filter logs to a specific service, another drop-down menu appears where you can filter to a specific instance.
+You can filter by [type](#log-types) or by service on the Logs page.
+If you filter logs by a service, another drop-down menu appears for filtering by a specific node.

 ![Use the drop-down menus to filter by type, service, and service instance.](./reading-liferay-cloud-service-logs/images/04.png)

-Use the date picker at the top-right corner to filter by a specific date range.
+To filter by a date range, use the date picker at the top-right corner.
 You cannot choose a date that [no longer has valid logs](../reference/platform-limitations.md#all-services).

 ![Use the date picker to see logs from a specific date range.](./reading-liferay-cloud-service-logs/images/05.png)

-You can also search by a specific term or regular expression in the logs.
+You can search the logs for a specific term or regular expression.
 Select *Term* or *Regex* from the drop-down menu, and then enter your search term or regular expression.
 Search suggestions appear based on previous searches.
 Regular expressions use the [RE2 syntax](https://github.com/google/re2/wiki/Syntax).

 ![Use the search to find logs with specific terms or formats.](./reading-liferay-cloud-service-logs/images/06.png)

-You can only filter by log type or instance on specific service pages.
+On a service's page, you can only filter logs by type or instance.

 ## Accessing Logs via the Terminal